 Specific Interventions in the Sabina Vasquez vSim

-The Sabina Vasquez vSim scenario typically involves specific interventions tailored to her condition.
+About the Sa —bina Vasquez vSim scenario typically involves specific interventions made for her condition.
 These may include:

 - Administering Furosemide: Furosemide is a loop diuretic used to reduce fluid overload in patients with heart failure.
 In the vSim, you'll need to calculate the correct dose, administer the medication via IV, and monitor the patient's urine output and electrolyte levels.